Northwest Caucasian languages: Kabardian

-Kabardian has just over one million speakers: 550,000 in Turkey and 450,000 in Russia, where it is an official language of the republics of Kabardino-Balkaria and Karachay–Cherkessia.
+Kabardian has just over one million speakers: 550,000 in Turkey and 450,000 in Russia, where it is an official language of the republics of Kabardino-Balkaria and Karachay-Cherkessia.
 Kabardian has the fewest consonants of any North-Western Caucasian language, with 48, including some rather unusual ejective fricatives and a small number of vowels.
 Kabardian itself has several dialects, including Terek, the literary standard, and Besleney, which is intelligible with both Terek and Adyghe.
-Unlike the Adyghe, Kabardian lost many of the consonants that existed in the Proto-Circassian language, for example the consonants /ʃʷʼ, ʐʷ, ʂʷ, ʐ, ʂ, tsʷ, dzʷ/ became /fʼ, v, f, ʑ, ɕ, f, v/.
+Unlike the Adyghe, Kabardian lost many of the consonants that existed in the Proto-Circassian language, for example, the consonants /ʃʷʼ, ʐʷ, ʂʷ, ʐ, ʂ, tsʷ, dzʷ/ became /fʼ, v, f, ʑ, ɕ, f, v/.

-Abkhaz–Abaza (Abazgi) dialect continuum
+Abkhaz–Abaza dialect continuum

 Abkhaz

 Abkhaz has 100,000 speakers in Abkhazia (a de facto independent republic, but a de jure autonomous entity within Georgia), where it is the official language, and an unknown number of speakers in Turkey.
 It has been a literary language from the beginning of the 20th century.
 Abkhaz and Abaza may be said to be dialects of the same language, but each preserves phonemes which the other has lost.
 Abkhaz is characterised by unusual consonant clusters and one of the world's smallest vowel inventories: It has only two distinctive vowels, an open vowel /a/ and a mid vowel /ə/.
 Next to palatalized or labialized consonants, /a/ is realized as [e] or [o], and /ə/ as [i] or [u].
 There are three major dialects: Abzhuy and Bzyp in Abkhazia and Sadz in Turkey.

 Abaza

 Abaza has some 45,000 speakers, 35,000 in Russia and 10,000 in Turkey.
 It is a literary language, but nowhere official.
 It shares with Abkhaz the distinction of having just two phonemic vowels.
 Abaza is phonologically more complex than Abkhaz, and is characterised by large consonant clusters, similar to those that can be found in Georgian.
-There are three major dialects, Tapant and Ashkhar.
+There are two major dialects, Tapant and Ashkhar.
 Some are partially intelligible with Abkhaz.